Gender and Development (MSc RID)

 - Taught in:

-This course will be delivered alongside the parallel course 'Gender and development', worth 22.5 CATS credits.
+This module will be delivered alongside the parallel module 'Gender and development', worth 22.5 CATS credits.
 Students will have the opportunity to attend all lectures and tutorials, but the examinable component will be approximately 75% of the 22.5 CATS credits syllabus.
-The following topics will not be part of the examinable component of this course: Week 1: Conceptual Issues in Gender and Development and Week 10 : Gender, policy and practice: reproductive health
+The following topics will not be part of the examinable component of this module: Week 1: Conceptual Issues in Gender and Development and Week 10 : Gender, policy and practice: reproductive health

 - Familiarity with key analytical debates in the field of gender and development